Itamati: Divisions

 Itamati is sub-divided into 21 wards and 20 Sahi's.
 Some of the Sahi are Ratnapur Patna (Bada Tangi Patna), Sana Tangi Patana (Mathurapur Patna), Paika Sahi, Tanti Sahi, Pradhan Sahi, Nahara Sahi, Kansari Sahi, Teli Sahi, Khatia Sahi, Jagati Patna, Sana Harijan Sahi, Deula Sahi, Sundhi Sahi, Bada Harijan Sahi, Ek Dalia Sahi, Jagannath Sahi, Mohanty Sahi, Behera Sahi, Narayani Patna (Tangi Tota), Dengera Godi, Pratap Prasad (Majuriapalli).
 Of these, Ratnapur Patna is the largest among them containing 2 wards.

 Water sources

 Several tubewells are present in every sahi of Itamati.
 The road of several sahis are modified during "Pradhanamantri Gramya Sadaka Jojana" initiated by Atal Bihari Vajpayee in India.
 Several ponds (Badakalamai, Sanakalamai, Rajahuda, Badhi, Dangi, Jharana, and Pachari) are also present in Itamati which serve the bathing purpose of Itamati people.
 One of the distributaries of Kusumi passes through Pandusara and Champatipur which are the nearby villages of Itamati and serves the water distribution purpose to some cultivated lands as canal systems are available to few cultivated lands.

 Politics

-Itamati known as the fort of Congress.
+Itamati known as the fort of BJD.

-Banshidhar Sahoo was the ex-MLA of Nayagarh.
+Banshidhar Sahoo was the ex-MLA of Nayagarh..

-Manoj Kumar sahoo is the popular leader in Itamati.
-He was elected as sarapancha during the 2012 election..

-Sonalika Manthan was elected as sarapancha of Itamati during the 2017 election.
+Swapneswari sethi is current sarapanch of itamati gram Panchayat.She is from BJD.